Deep-MI/hipsta/README.md

 `source /path/to/a/new/directory/of/your/choice/bin/activate`

-Use the following code to download this package from its GitHub repository:
+Use the following code to download this package from its GitHub repository (this will create a 'Hipsta' directory within the current working directory):

 `git clone https://github.com/Deep-MI/Hipsta.git`

-You can use the following code to install the required Python dependencies:
+The next step is to install hipsta as a python package (after changing into the 'Hipsta' directory).
+This will automatically install all required dependencies:

+`pip install .`

+As soon as the package is available on `pypi.org`, it will also be installable via (downloading from GitHub is not necessary in this case):

-`pip install -r requirements.txt`
+`pip install hipsta`

 The above steps are not necessary when running the [Docker](docker/Docker.md) or [Singularity](singularity/Singularity.md) versions of the package.